-ip -6 addr add Routed_Prefix::X/64 dev PC_interface ip -6 route add default via TEP_e0_link_local_IPv6_addr wikiroute - http://wiki.lahoud.fr/
+''' ip -6 addr add Routed_Prefix::X/64 dev PC_interface ip -6 route add default via TEP_e0_link_local_IPv6_addr '''

+http://wiki.lahoud.fr/ Printed on 2024/05/02 16:39

 -.
 Stateless Auto-Configuration

 If you want to benefit from the auto-configuration mechanisms in IPv6, you can start a routing daemon on the TEP.
 This daemon (typical radvd on Debian) will send routing advertisements and enable your lab PC to perform stateless auto-configuration.
 You can install radvd using apt-get install radvd on the TEP and configure the /64 prefix in /etc/radvd.conf as follows: